Breastfeeding, Formula-Feeding, Combination Feeding, Tube-Feeding

 You can bring it to your health professionals so that they can help you feed your baby a way that best meets their nutritional needs and honors your autonomy, your choice, as well as your physical and mental health.

-Fed is Best Foundation News, Parent Stories and Articles
+Fed is Best Foundation News and Parent Stories

-We have received stories from thousands of families about their infant feeding experiences—both successes and challenges.
-We have studied these stories as well as the entire scientific/medical literature on infant feeding to provide resources and guidelines to prevent infant feeding complications and help families and their health professionals feed all babies in a way that helps them and their families thrive.
-Click on the picture above to read more of these stories as well as news about the Fed is Best Foundation’s work to advocate for safe, evidence-based, and inclusive infant feeding policies.
+We have received stories from thousands of families about their infant feeding experiences both successes and challenges.
+We have studied these stories and the medical literature on infant feeding to provide resources to prevent infant feeding complications.
+We do this to help families and their health professionals feed all babies so that they thrive.
+Click on the picture above.

 Dr. del Castillo-Hegyi provided the Committee data on the rates of insufficient feeding complications, namely jaundice, hypernatremic dehydration and hypoglycemia among exclusively breastfed newborns and the risk of brain injury and developmental disabilities caused by those conditions.
 She discussed the failures in patient education and patient management that come from Baby-Friendly policies and how they result in thousands of newborn admissions a year.